Code-Institute-Submissions/houseplant-heroes/README.md

   - input field will be underlined in red, see (colour scheme)[#colour-scheme].
   - on submit, they will not be permitted to proceed.

-- If the chosen username already exists in the database (checked by Python):

-  - flash message will appear, "Username already in user, please try another".

 - If user input meets all requirements: